UniversalDependencies/UD_English-LinES/README.txt

 SYNTAX

-The syntactic annotation in the English UD treebank follows the general guidelines but adds seven language-specific relations

-- acl:relcl for relative clauses
-- compound:prt for verb particles
-- nmod:poss for possessive/genitive modifiers
-- nsubj:pass for subjects of passive participles
-- csubj:pass for clausal subjects to passives
-- aux:pass for auxiliries of passive participles
-- obl:agent for oblique np:s in passive clauses marked by the preposition 'by'

 The syntactic annotation was first automatically converted from the original LinES annotation scheme as described in Ahrenberg (2015).
 Then converted again, mostly